gabrielastro/accretionflowproperties/README.md

 with `v = sqrt(2 G MP (1/r - 1/Ra))`.
 (An appropriate change of variables is needed for the integral...
 See e.g. http://www.astro.uu.se/~hoefner/astro/teach/apd_files/apd_collapse.pdf.)

+## Contact
+Corrections, comments, requests, and suggestions are all welcome!
+Please contact me at `uni-tuebingen.de`, with `gabriel.marleau` in front.